bondj89/quiz-pop/README.md

 ## Stretch Goals
++ Install a TextView that can convert the html in my question fragment.
-+ Tally or Displayed Percentage.
++ Use a Tally or Displayed Percentage so the user can keep score.
-+ Add more organized styling
++ Add more organized styling, more specifically for the questions, answers and score.
 + Options Menu for choosing difficulty or category.

 ## Technical requirements & dependencies
 - Android API 29